About our patient satisfaction surveys

 Each year, nearly 60,000 patients who receive care at UC Davis Health respond to our surveys.
 We use survey responses to improve all aspects of patient care, including quality, safety and experience.
 NRC Health provides the technology to display ratings and comments on our physician profile pages.

 Press Ganey emails or mails surveys to patients who received care at UC Davis Health.
 This process ensures that feedback comes directly from patients who have been treated by our providers.

 The survey is voluntary and confidential.
 Comments displayed on our website are anonymous.
 No patient names or contact information will be displayed.

 Star ratings are based on responses to outpatient survey questions that focus on the provider’s overall care, as well as whether the provider listened carefully, spent enough time with you, showed respect for you, explained things and care instructions in an easy-to-understand way, and seemed to know important information about your medical history.

-Press Ganey averages and converts all survey responses into a single star rating, with five stars being the highest.
+Press Ganey averages and converts all survey responses, from a rolling 12 months, into a single star rating, with five stars being the highest.

 Are all comments posted?